ayushikhandelwal99/ML/README.md

 # SML
-contains basics to advance for ML
+contains basics to advance for SML